 Ting Xu (PhD, LSE) is a Senior Lecturer in Law at the University of Sheffield.
 Before this, she was a Lecturer in Law at Queen's.
 Among other things, she works on Chinese institutions from a historical and comparative perspective.

-Qing Ye (PhD, QUB) is a Lecturer in Finance at Xi’an Jiaotong-Liverpool University.
+Qing Ye (PhD, QUB) is Associate Professor in Finance at Xi’an Jiaotong-Liverpool University.
 A Queen's graduate, her research focus is on the asset pricing behaviour of equities on the British market in the nineteenth century.